 Managing cancellations and no-shows

-Best practices around cancellations and no-shows
+Best practices for cancellations and no-shows

-- Let us find a replacement guest: We can make your unbooked units more attractive by offering guests additional free cancellation options with our Smart Flex Reservations programme.
+- Let us find a replacement guest: We can make your unbooked units more attractive by offering guests additional free cancellation options with our Smart Flex Reservations program.
 If they cancel, we'll find a replacement guest for you or compensate you for the cancellation cost for the remaining unbookable nights.

-- Be responsive: Install the Pulse app for on-the-go messaging and set up messaging templates to address commonly asked questions.
+- Be responsive: Install the Pulse app for on-the-go messaging and set up message templates to address commonly asked questions.
 Guests who have questions after booking and receive timely responses are less likely to cancel and book somewhere else.